Driving Casto Canyon / Limekiln Loop near Panguitch, Utah

 - Head east for 5.8 miles and access a midsection of the Fremont Trail.

 Driving Casto Canyon / Limekiln Loop

 We made it to Limekiln and decided to choose option #3 so we headed east into Casto Canyon.
-We did end up turning onto the Fremont Trail and traveled a couple miles.
+We did end up turning onto the Fremont Trail and traveled a couple of miles.
 I quickly realized it was a little more difficult than I would prefer.
 We kept saying that if it got any more difficult we’d turn around.
 While on this section we came across a guy we saw earlier on his UTV.
-We stopped to chat and he indicated we had roughly 3 more hours of trail to complete in order to reach Highway 12 again!
+We stopped to chat and he indicated we had roughly 3 more hours of the trail to complete in order to reach Highway 12 again!

 It was already starting to get dark so I insisted we turn around.
-It takes quite a while traveling on these roads as you are typically only going a few miles per hour!
+It takes quite a while to travel on these roads as you are typically only going a few miles per hour!
 After turning back it got dark quickly and we were happy we didn’t go any further.
 It can be pretty scary out there all alone in the dark but luckily we have a bright LED off-road light to illuminate the way.
 I’m finding these off-road trails to be a love-hate situation.
-We love exploring where fewer people go, but hate the risk of needing help and no one being around.
+We love exploring where fewer people go but hate the risk of needing help and no one being around.

 Keith and I really enjoyed driving Casto Canyon / Limekiln Loop!
 The Jeep did a good job navigating the trails even as it got harder.
-If we had to do over, this really would have been a better full day adventure.
+If we had to do it over, this really would have been a better full-day adventure.
 We would have been able to explore more and possibly make the loop on The Fremont Trail.
 Even though we were there for a month we still have to make decisions on what to do and when.
 We obviously have time to do lots of activities but there are always more options than even we have time for.
 I don’t think we would have given this a full day compared to the other outings on our list, so it did work out best for us in the time we had.
 We were able to go on a weeknight and see a nice portion of the area.